1ceaham/dAlembertGitTutorial/README.md

   * Windows 10: Use the Windows Subsystem for Linux (WSL).
 See how to get set up [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10); I suggest Ubuntu 18.04 LTS.
   * Windows 8 / 8.1: See the git section below.
   * Windows 7: Please note that this version of Windows has reached its End-of-Life and will no longer receive security updates.
 It appears that it is still possible to upgrade to Windows 10 for free, so consider doing that.
 Otherwise, you should be able to follow the same instructions as Windows 8.
+  * Final note: You should probably have at least a passing familiarity with how to get around at a command line.
+This tutorial will provide most of the commands you'll need, but it's good to have some working practice getting around.
+One resource with everything you'll ever need to know is [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line), but if you have a better idea, we'll see how you might suggest in a little bit...
 2. git
   * Linux / Mac / WSL: You probably already have git, so check in your terminal with `git --version`.
 If not, check out the [installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
   * Windows 7 / 8 / 8.1: Since we will cover git's command line interface (CLI), your best bet is [Git for Windows](https://gitforwindows.org/).
 Alternatively, there are GUI tools (like GitHub Desktop) that are useful and perhaps *more* intuitive, but do not necessarily expose all of the tools and cross-platform consistency the CLI provides.